-Name Age Position Eric Lipar 44 Chief Executive Officer and Chairman of the Board Michael Snider 43 President and Chief Operating Officer Charles Merdian 45 Chief Financial Officer, Secretary and Treasurer Jack Lipar 46 Executive Vice President of Acquisitions Margaret Britton 52 Chief Administrative Officer Rachel Eaton 33 Executive Vice President and Chief Marketing Officer mid-1990s and is one of our founders.
-He has overseen land acquisition, development and the sales of over 8,500 homes since our inception.
-Mr. Lipar currently serves on the Residential Neighborhood Development Council for the Urban Land Institute.
+Name Age Position Eric Lipar 44 Chief Executive Officer and Chairman of the Board Michael Snider 43 President and Chief Operating Officer Charles Merdian 45 Chief Financial Officer, Secretary and Treasurer Jack Lipar 46 Executive Vice President of Acquisitions Margaret Britton 52 Chief Administrative Officer Rachel Eaton 33 Executive Vice President and Chief Marketing Officer

 Eric Lipar.
 Mr. Lipar is our Chief Executive Officer and serves as Chairman of our Board of Directors.
 He has served as our Chief Executive Officer since 2009, as a director since June 2013 and as Chairman of the Board since July 2013.
 Previously, Mr. Lipar served as our President from 2003 until 2009.
-Mr. Lipar has been in the residential land development business since the
+Mr. Lipar has been in the residential land development business since the mid-